MehrdadLinux/Git-Clone-Righclick/README.md

 # Linux_Righclick_Menu_Scripts
-A collection of scripts for lazy people :D
+A collection of scripts for lazy people :D gitclone : clone repo on your system
+Jupiter : open jupyterlab in your folder

 # How To Use
-Add this scripts to desktop environment file manager
+Add these scripts to desktop environment file manager
 <details><summary><b>Show instructions</b></summary>

   ```